Aurum-OS/AurumOS/README.md

 # AurumOS
-Aurum Os, An operating system made specifically for gaming &amp; emulation.
+AurumOS, An operating system made specifically for gaming &amp; emulation.

 A release for the Nintendo Wii coming soon (we are not kidding)